bsuehling/ai-lecture-project/README.md

 2. Install the dependencies:
 `conda install -c conda-forge --file requirements.txt`

 3. Install Black Formatter and Flake8 linter.
 In VSCode, both are available as official Microsoft extension.
-Do always use black as formatter.
+Do always format your code with black before commiting your code.

 ## Software Tests
 This project contains some software tests based on Python Unittest (https://docs.python.org/3/library/unittest.html).